STC Ratings for Windows: Best Windows for Sound Reduction

 Wood windows are a reasonable option, they don’t spoil the look of the house and are quite affordable.

 However, water largely affects and damages wood over time, so you should consider that before picking this frame type.

-Vinyl is a good insulating material, but its weakness is that it is very sensitive to temperature changes, so they are not ideal for noise reduction in the long term.
+Vinyl frames are good at insulating, but their weakness is that they are very sensitive to temperature changes, so they are not ideal for noise reduction in the long term.

 Fiberglass is a material of high quality and it can stay intact for a long time, but not everyone can afford to use it.

 Now you know what the best material the frame should be, but what about the glass on the windows?

 Regular glass doesn’t really offer a strong protection from unwanted outside noise.

 However, as I’ve mentioned already, laminated glass is a different story entirely.